NEVER TOO LATE TO LEARN HOW TO DO YOUR MAKEUP - KEEP IT SIMPLE WITH EYES 101

 Start at the Beginning

-First, when applying any makeup products to your eyelids, you want to create the smoothest surface possible, which will help you create a smoother finish.
-Lift your eyebrows upward just enough to spread the eyelid skin will allow you to brush the eyeshadow across the skin’s surface with limited movement of the skin.
+First, when applying any makeup products to your eyelids, you want to create the smoothest surface possible, which will help you create a refined finish.
+Lift your eyebrows upward just enough to spread the eyelid skin, this will allow you to brush the eyeshadow across the skin’s surface with limited movement of the skin.
 If lifting your eyebrows is limited by Botox injections, use your finger to raise the eyebrow.
 Always gently use your makeup brushes or finger to avoid stretching the skin.
 Think of your makeup brush like a feather-duster; let the soft bristles of the brush float over the skin as it releases the powdered eyeshadow in a thin layer.
 Getting the right amount of product on the brush is also essential.
 Remove excess powder, gently tap the brush, or run the brush over the top of your hand once before applying the eyeshadow to the eye.
-This technique will keep you from having eyeshadow fallout sprinkles underneath your eye.
-Never blow on your makeup brushes because it is not sanitary.
+This technique will keep you from having eyeshadow fallout, which is the excess product that drops from the brush and lands underneath your eye.
+Also, avoid blowing on your makeup brushes, because it is not sanitary.

 Start by using one matte eyeshadow color.
 Matte eyeshadow makes a great base.
 On more mature skin, a matte eyeshadow is preferable to any eyeshadows with shimmer or glitter, which tends to make fine lines and wrinkles more noticeable.
 You can also keep your makeup look simple during the summer months by using a single eyeshadow color.